marxin/texi2rst-generated/sphinx/gcc/options-controlling-c-dialect.rst

   ':'-separated sizes, in order 'gang', 'worker' and, 'vector'.
 A size can be omitted, to use a target-specific default value.

-.. option:: -fopenacc-kernels=mode

-  .. index:: OpenACC accelerator programming

-  Specify mode of OpenACC 'kernels' constructs handling.
-  With :option:`-fopenacc-kernels=decompose` , OpenACC 'kernels'
-  constructs are decomposed into parts, a sequence of compute constructs, each then handled individually.
-  This is work in progress.
-  With :option:`-fopenacc-kernels=parloops` , OpenACC 'kernels' constructs
-  are handled by the :samp:`parloops` pass, en bloc.
-  This is the current default.

 .. option:: -fopenmp

   .. index:: OpenMP parallel